EBI-Metagenomics/holofood-course/infrastructure-instructions/virtual-training-infrastructure.rst

 How do I save my work from the VM?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The virual machines have full internet access, so you can use a service like Dropbox or Google Drive to save anything you want for later.
+The virtual machines have full internet access, so you can use a service like Dropbox or Google Drive to save anything you want for later.
-This course documentation will be available after the course too, so you don't need to save this.
+This course documentation will be available after the course too, so you don't need to save these instructions.
 `Magic Wormhole <https://magic-wormhole.readthedocs.io/en/latest/>`_ is also installed on the VMs, so you could use that to send bigger files to your own computer if you like (by installing it on your own computer too).